-The preparation process of the consolidated financial statements (IFRS), the related control measures, as well as the task descriptions and areas of responsibility related to the reporting process are as defined.
-The parent company’s Finance and Control unit is in charge of consolidating the business areas’ figures to produce Group-level financial information.
-Under the supervision of the parent company’s Finance and Control unit, each legally separate Group company produces its own information in compliance with the instructions provided and in line with local legislation.
-The Group’s Finance and Control unit is centrally responsible for the interpretation and application of financial reporting standards, and also for monitoring compliance with these standards.
+The preparation process of the consolidated financial statements (IFRS), the related control measures, and the task descriptions and areas of responsibility related to the reporting process are defined.
+The Company’s Finance and Control unit produces the consolidations and information for the group level and the different areas.
+Each legal entity within the Group produces its own information in compliance with the instructions provided and in line with local legislation.
+The Group’s Finance and Control unit is centrally responsible for the interpretation and application of financial reporting standards as well as for monitoring compliance with these standards.

 The Group has adopted a risk management policy, approved by the Board of Directors, which supports the achievement of strategic goals and ensures continuity of business.
 The Group’s risk management policy focuses on managing both the risks pertaining to business opportunities and the risks affecting the achievement of the Group’s goals in the changing operating environment.

 The risks are classified as strategic, operational, financial and hazard risks.
 Strategic risks are related to customer relationships, competitors’ actions, political and legislative risks, reputation, country risks, brand, product development, climate change and sustainability risks and investments.
 Operational risks arise as a consequence of shortcomings or failures in the Company’s internal processes, actions by its personnel or systems, contractual risks, risk of non-compliance, or external events, such as unforeseen changes in the operating environment, cyber and information security, management of the supply chain, or changes in raw material prices.
 Financial risks are related to fluctuations in interest rate and currency markets, liquidity and refinancing, and counterparty and credit risks.
 Hazard risks arise from shortcomings or failures in employee safety or environmental management systems.